input-output-hk/ouroboros-leios/Logbook.md

 ### Latency measurements of 52-node cluster

 The folder [data/BenchTopology/](data/BenchTopology/README.md) contains latency measurments and topology for a 52-machine `cardano-node` cluster that is used for benchmarking.
 The machine is spread among three AWS regions.

+### Rust Simulation

+Bug fixes and performance improvements.
+The sim was slow, because of
+ - Not batching filesystem operations
+ - Not yielding in the main thread when too many items were in play
+ - Not correctly handling when the simulation ends early

 ## 2024-11-04